Events

 Of course, the highlight of the show for us were Sofia’s segments.
 She served attendees “cheat codes” that they could use to unlock sustainable creative scaling.

+Incorporating the right AI tools and integrations into workflows for tasks is vital.
 In fact, brands that are using AI for thumbnail testing, and automated variant production are publishing 5-8x more creative variants than brands relying on traditional workflows.

-Studies have shown that dynamic creative optimization workflows can generate ROAS lifts of 58% and CPA reductions around 30% in mobile app campaigns.
+And then there are frameworks.
+Establishing the right testing framework from the get-go is vital, because it keeps creating testing and production efficient and streamlined.
+In fact, studies have shown that dynamic creative optimization workflows can generate ROAS lifts of 58% and CPA reductions around 30% in mobile app campaigns.

 “We try to produce 10 assets per channel at least.
 So 10 for TikTok or 10 for Meta, for example.
 And we always prioritize video, and we always prioritize UGC.
 But for Meta, for example, we are also adding more variety because we know the new algorithm is rewarding this variety of assets, like more statics or more carousels.”